MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 ![Block classic workspace creation](media/service-admin-portal/power-bi-admin-block-classic-workspaces.png)

 When enabled, newly created Office 365 Groups won't be shown in the Power BI workspaces list.
-Existing classic workspases continue to be shown in the list.
+Existing classic workspaces continue to be shown in the list.
 When the setting is disabled, all Office 365 Groups the user is a member of appear in the workspaces list.
+Read more about the [new workspace experience workspaces](../collaborate-share/service-new-workspaces.md).

 ## Export and sharing settings